ANKIT-BARANWAL/ANKIT-BARANWAL/README.md

-- 🔭 I’m currently a 2022-B.Tech in Computer Science Engineering Graduate from Institute of Engineering & Management ,Kolkata
+- 🔭 I’m currently working as a "Software Engineer" at Capgemini,Hyderabad.
+- 🏫 I have completed my B.Tech in Computer Science Engineering from Institute of Engineering & Management ,Kolkata
-- 🌱 I’m currently learning  Machine Learning.
+- 🌱 I’m currently working in Java Spring Boot Development.
-- 👯 I’m looking to collaborate on Technical Projects related to Machine Learning.
+- 👯 I’m looking to collaborate on Technical Projects related to Software Engineering.
 - 🤔 I’m looking for help with Projects combining two Tech Stacks (Machine Learning and Web Development)
-- 💬 Ask me about Android development,Web Development,Cloud Computing,Data Analytics,Machine Learning
+- 💬 Ask me about Android development,Web Development,,Data Analytics,Machine Learning
 - 📫 How to reach me: [LinkedIn - @ankitkumarbaranwal](https://www.linkedin.com/in/ankitkumarbaranwal/)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I'm myself a funny guy ;)